hernanmd/Territorial/repository/Territorial.package/TerritorialLocation.class/README.md

 A TerritorialLocation is an abstract leaf for the Territorial Component hierarchy.

-url		<Url>	An URL to find more information about the receiver.
+url					<String>			An URL to find more information about the receiver. centroid 			<Point>			 A Point representing the center location in form latitude @ longitude telephonyCodes		<Collection>		Collection of location telephony codes